AnonMiraj/Scholarships-opportunities-CS/programs/Malaysia_Ministry_of_Education_Scholarship.md

 ## Scholarship Overview

-The Malaysia Ministry of Education Scholarship offers funding for international students to pursue higher education in Malaysia.
+The Malaysia Ministry of Education (MOE) Scholarship supports international students in pursuing higher education in Malaysia.
-Although MTCP Scholarship is much better if you are applicable.
+Compared to the MTCP Scholarship, it has less stringent GPA requirements but provides fewer benefits, such as a lower stipend.
+For details about the MTCP Scholarship, see the related [MTCP Scholarship Document](programs/Malaysia_Technical_Cooperation_Programme_Scholarship.md).

 ---